 - It is very important that this demonstration be done in a borosilicate (i.e., Pyrex) flask.
 A flask that is not borosilicate glass can crack from the evolution of heat. - A large flask (1000-mL) is necessary because a brownish liquid can spurt out at the end of the reaction.
-A large flask will help to prevent this from happening.
-The brown liquid results from the presence of free iodine produced from the extreme oxidizing ability of the 30% hydrogen peroxide.

-- A thick cloth towel will prevent your students from seeing what is happening in the flask, as well as protect you from the heat evolved in the reaction.
-Another option is to wrap the flask in aluminum foil and decorate it like a "Genie bottle". - Manganese(IV) oxide can be substituted for sodium iodide in the demonstration.
+A large flask will help prevent this from happening.
+The brown liquid results from the presence of free iodine produced from the extreme oxidizing ability of the 30% hydrogen peroxide. - A thick cloth towel will prevent your students from seeing what is happening in the flask, as well as protect you from the heat evolved in the reaction.
+Another option is to wrap the flask in aluminum foil and decorate it like a "genie bottle".
+A more colorful option is to add food coloring to the flask. - Manganese(IV) oxide can be substituted for sodium iodide in the demonstration.
 Both chemicals catalyze the reaction and will cause the release of oxygen from hydrogen peroxide. - The sodium iodide packet can also be attached to a piece of thread and hung inside the flask.
-Attach the thread to the out side of the flask with tape or a stopper.
+Attach the thread to the ou side of the flask with tape or a stopper.
 Warning: Do not use a solid stopper or cap.
 If the reaction starts prematurely, the pressure buildup may explode the flask.
 Use a one- or two-holed stopper and place it loosely on the flask.